Global search

 What is epilepsy?

 Epilepsy is a brain disorder characterised by recurrent seizures.
-These seizures can be brief episodes of involuntary movement that may involve a part of the body or the entire body.
+These seizures can be brief episodes of involuntary movement that may involve a part or the entire body.

 All seizures are caused by abnormal electrical activity somewhere in the brain.
 However, there are many different seizure types and syndromes.
-Seizures can vary from brief lapses of attention, to jerking movements, to severe and prolonged convulsions.
-Some people may be alert during a seizure and can remember what happened afterwards, while others may be unaware and unable to respond to those around them during a seizure.
-As a result, it can look very different for each person living with epilepsy.
+Seizures can vary from brief lapses of attention to jerking movements to severe and prolonged convulsions.
+Some people may remain alert during a seizure and remember what happened afterwards, while others may become unaware and unable to respond to those around them.
+As a result, seizures can look very different for each person living with epilepsy.

 The statistics around epilepsy